-To calculate the three success cost components, pollen-attraction costs, packaging and dispersal costs, and seed mass, the unit mass of reproductive parts required for the successful creation and provisioning of a single propagule were summed together.
-For pollen-attraction tissues, unit mass was determined by dividing the mass of the part at the time of pollination by the number of ovules it supported.
-All calculations make the assumption that each species produces a fixed (average) number of ovules per flower, but individual-level calculations are made for cones or inflorescence stalks which support variable numbers of flowers and hence ovules.
-For packaging and dispersal tissues, the unit mass was calculated by dividing the mass of the part at seed maturity by the number of seeds it supported.
-For seed mass, we chose to designate the endosperm and embryo as the primary reproductive unit, for it provides a consistent comparison of tissue mass across species.
+To calculate the three success cost components, pollen-attraction costs, packaging and dispersal costs, and seed mass, the unit mass of reproductive parts required for the successful creation and provisioning of a single propagule were summed.
+For pollen-attraction tissues, unit mass was determined by dividing the pre-zygotic mass of a part by ovule number.
+All calculations are based on the assumption that each species produces a fixed (average) number of ovules per flower, but individual-level calculations are made for cones or inflorescence stalks that support variable numbers of flowers and hence ovules.
+For packaging and dispersal tissues, the unit mass was calculated by dividing a part at seed maturity by seed number.
+For seed mass, we designate the combined endosperm and embryo as the primary reproductive unit, as it allows consistent comparison of tissue mass among species.
 It is hereafter referred to as seed size.
 In contrast, the propagule includes the seed coat, and additional dispersal tissues in some species, but not others.
-See the Online Appendix for a depiction of the parts for each species and the number of ovules in each part.
+See the Online Appendix for descriptions of the parts for each species and ovules in each part.

 Discarded pollen-attraction tissue costs were then determined as: